Sony A6000 review

 Sony a6000 Review – A Great Camera!

-Since my review, Sony has released the A6300 which is a revised version of the A6000.
-The information below is still relevant for that new camera.
+Since my review, Sony has released the A6300 and A6500 which are revised versions of the A6000.
+The information below is still relevant for those newer cameras.

-This camera is so good that I paired it with my Sony a7R (Sony’s full-frame offering) recently for a month-long trip to Africa.
+This camera is so good that I paired it with my Sony a7R (Sony’s full-frame offering) on a month-long trip to Africa.
 I don’t just recommend it on our recommendations page, but I actually use it!
-To see more about that other camera, check out the Sony a7R Review here on the site.
+To see more about the latest version of the a7R check out the Sony a7R III Review here on the site.

 Note that I only review stuff on the site that I actually use.
 This is not like other camera review sites that talk about everything.
 I’m a very practical dude, and I assume you are busy like me and just want to know the facts.
 So my reviews are very simple and focus on the key elements of the camera, rather than the more obscure stuff that hardcore nerds get off on.
 I’m more of a geek than a nerd, let’s start by saying that.